metlinskyi/web-forms/README.md

 ```

 Different culture templates of UserControl.
-If a UserControl does not find a specific culture template, then will be rendered a default template.
+If a UserControl does not find a specific culture template, then a default template will be rendered.

 ```
 .